ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

 - Anbernic - for developing and making all these nifty RG__XX__ devices, without which none of the aforementioned work would exist.

-- Testers - the following Discord users have been invaluable in testing on devices I do not yet have.
+- Testers - the following Discord users have been invaluable in testing, especially on devices I do not have.
 Without their time and effort, this project would not be able to progress.
      - Lesynn
      - RNS
      - ozzyozzyjames
+     - nbrXD
-     - Brenoit
+     - axelrider

 - If I forgot anyone else, please let me know so I can add them to the credits!